openstack-archive/wsme/doc/protocols.rst

 :namespace: Base namespace of the api.
 Used for the provider definition.
 :params_notation: Default notation for function call parameters.
 Can be
-    overriden for individual functions by adding the ``extdirect_params_notation`` extra option to @expose.
+    overridden for individual functions by adding the ``extdirect_params_notation`` extra option to @expose.

     The possible notations are :